-The McGill Magnetic Resonance Facilities are having a helium recovery system installed!
-When complete, it should enable us to recovery 90% of the helium used by our seven traditional NMR magnets and one pumped NMR magnet, as well as permit us not to lose the helium used to cool our EPR cryostat.
+Since April, 2021, the McGill Magnetic Resonance Facilities has a helium recovery system capable of liquefying up to 20 L daily.
+When fully optimized, it should enable us to recovery 90% of the helium used by our seven traditional NMR magnets, one pumped NMR magnet, and EPR cryostat.

 Helium is the second-most abundant element in the universe.
 On earth, it is generated by radioactive delay, and if it is trapped in deposits in the earth's crust, it can be extracted, purified, and used.
 Usually this happens as a byproduct of natural gas extraction.
 However, because it is very light, it is difficult to prevent it from escaping the earth's atmosphere.
 This makes it a nonrenewable resource.
 Furthermore, helium is only found in certain locations, and it must be trucked or shipped to its final location.
 Recycling helium on site substantially reduces greenhouse gas emissions generated in extraction and transport.

 The MMRF is very pleased to have received support from the Sustainability Project Fund at McGill University, the NSERC Research Tools and Instruments program, the Faculty of Science, and the Department of Chemistry.